 “It’s all about presents to you kids, isn’t it!!?
 You all wanna wake up Christmas morning, run down to the tree at light speed, you grab the biggest package that you can, you tear it open, you pop your hand in, and you pull out a dream come true.
 Well I got news for you kids.
 In the real world, you hang up a stocking, and the next morning you find it filled to the brim with JACK SQUAT.
 Wanna know why??
 THERE IS NO SUCH THING AS SANTA CLAUS!!” – Matt Foley, Motivational Santa

 This year, I will spend less than $200 on holiday presents, decorations, and activities.
 Now, I’m not trying to make you feel bad, because this is mostly a product of my situation—and I’ve been known to drop a dime on the holidays.
 (I’m a sucker for a good white elephant—anal bleaching or a five-foot Samurai sword, anyone?)
 But this year, I have made the decision to put money into my Roth IRA instead of spending a bunch, and you know what?
 My friends and family totally understand.
 This might sound like a bummer sitch to some of you, but wanna know what I’m not lacking?
-THAT SWEET & SUCCULENT HOLIDAY SPIRIT, YA’LL!!
+THAT SWEET & SUCCULENT HOLIDAY SPIRIT, Y’ALL!!
 And really, removing myself from the game has left me the opposite of holiday stressed.
+There’s so much fucking crap out there.

 I want to share the Dumpster Doggy-Motivational Santa ways I’ve been enjoying the season for free.
 What are yours?
-Post in the comments below, and I will pick my favorite to receive a $50 coffee or Barnes and Noble gift card (or Powell’s, if you’re in Portland)!!
+Post in the comments below!

 1. Watching holiday-themed SNL skits!
 Chris Farley as Motivational Santa will always be my favorite, but I’m also a fan of Debbie Downer—Naughty and Depressing, Dick in a Box, Christmas Miracle (or anything with Kate McKinnon), Stefon on holiday travel, NPR’s Delicious Dish, Wrappinville, Back Home Ballers and here’s a bonus Will Ferrell as a newer, hipper, more badass Santa for ya.
 Case CLAUSED.

 2. Reaping the benefits of other peoples’ obsession with the holidays.
-You know people are going balls deep in Christmas, so all you gotta do is find ’em!
+You know people are going balls deep in Christmas; all you gotta do is find ’em!
 Here are two of my favorite ways to do this in Portland:

 Everyone goes nuts for the lights at Slammer Tavern, but I’m partial to the 200-nutcracker spread (and my cute best bud, Steph):